 Here's one very brave reviewer (yours truly!) standing in 33 degree water to see if the mitts would leak or cause my hands discomfort from the cold.
 I had on US made Wolverine Northman Goretex\Thinsulate boots to protect my feet while testing:

 Moving out into deeper water and then standing in that position for ten minutes!

 The submerged Kestrel instrument showing the actual water temperature during testing:

 Coming out of the water after 10 minutes and back on shore, the standstill temp was 18 degrees F. No leakage or discomfort was noted during this test.
 Note the ice that formed quickly on the glove as well:

 At the beginning of this review I had my doubts that these mitts would live up to the hype in Outdoor Research's claims.
-All too often, gear manufacturers advertise qualities in their products that don't stand up to testing in the field.
+All too often, gear manufacturers advertise qualities that don't stand up to testing in the field.
 To my pleasant surprise, these mitts actually do live up to their description.
 They are waterproof, warm, and comfortable and their easy to use features make them a great pair of cold weather wilderness mitts.
-Highly recommended.

 5 of 5 Stars (Highly recommended)